dmmlynarczyk/Learning/azure/az104-exam/01-identities-governance/entra-id.md

 # Entra ID

+- Used to be known as Azure AD.
-The identity provider for Microsoft.
+- The identity provider for Microsoft.
-Microsoft Graph (REST) is the standard way to talk to Entra.
+- **Microsoft Graph** (REST) is the standard way to interact with Entra.

 ## What Entra ID Does